-Tuberculosis Topic: Lungs and breathing (respiratory)

-Meaning A sickness caused by a germ in your lungs.
-It is very easy to spread through the air by breathing, talking and coughing.
-It can cause long term lung damage.

-Similar words ТВ

-Tumour Topic: General health words

-Meaning When a part of a person's flesh grows fast and not in a normal way and looks like a lump on your skin.
-Some tumours are cancer and some are not.
-Sometimes, even if tumours are not cancer they have to be removed because they push on nerves and cause pain to stop that part of the body working properly.

-Similar words Growth, lump

-Tympanic membrane Topic: Body parts (anatomy)

-Meaning The ear has 3 parts.
+See Interpretation in Women's Business section Tuberculosis Topic: Lungs and breathing (respiratory) Meaning spread throug used by a germ in your lungs.
+It is very easy to the hair by breathing, talking and coughing.
+Ing term lung damage.
+Similar words ТВ Tumour Topic: General health words Meaning a normal way tumours are catumours are n of a person's flesh grows fast and not in and looks like a lump on your skin.
+Some ancer and some are not.
+Sometimes, even if ot cancer they have to be removed because herves and cause pain to stop that part of king properly.
+Similar words Growth, lump Tympanic membrane Topic: Body parts (anatomy) Meaning The ear has 3 parts.
 The eardrum is a thin wall (called a membrane) that goes between the outer ear and the middle ear.
 It is tight like the skin of a drum.
 When sound travels into your ear, it makes the eardrum move, just like drum sticks make the skin on the top of a drum move.

-Similar words Ear drum

-Ulna Topic: Body parts (anatomy)

-Meaning The ulna is a bone in your forearm.
+Similar words Ear drum Ulna Topic: Body parts (anatomy) Meaning The ulna is a bone in your forearm.
 The ulna works with another bone called the radius to turn your hand.

-Similar words Forearm

-Ulnar Bone Topic: Body parts (anatomy)

-Meaning The ulna is one bone of our forearm.
-The ulna works with the radius to turn our hand.
+Similar words Forearm Ulnar Bone Topic: Body parts (anatomy) Meaning The ulna is on the radius to t e bone of our forearm.
+The ulna works with urn our hand.
 Similar words Forearm